AbdelrahmanHemdan09/Hypertension/README.md

 - all formats were handled
 - any duplicat6\missing data was removed
 - all new informaton were derived from the columns

+## Analyze

+- all relationships were kept in mind
+- all kpis were visiualized